Xiao97Wang/Graphical-User-Interface-for-Tensor-Network-contraction/README.md

 ###############################################

-Download the single .py file with the latest version (v002),
+How to use:

-then use the following code to open the graphical User interface:
+Download the single .py file (the latest version is v002), then rune the following in CMD to open the graphical User interface:

 python GUI_TN_contraction_v002.py

-(make sure your python can run numpy and PyQt5)
+(make sure your python can import numpy and PyQt5)

 ###############################################